Hendrix-CS/csci150/labs/waterjug.md

   * `empty()` to completely empty the `WaterJug`
   * `pour(other: 'WaterJug')` to pour as much of the contents of this `WaterJug` into the other as is allowed

 Implement this object in Python.

-Don't forget where to use the `self` keyword.
+**HINT:** Don't forget where to use the `self` keyword.
 Be careful with your methods to make sure a malicious programmer (or buggy code) cannot violate the integrity of your class.
 For example, it should never be possible to end up with a `WaterJug` with more `contents` than `capacity`.

-Your code should go in a file named `waterjug.py`.
+### Testing the WaterJug class

-At the end of that file, place the following lines of code:
+At the end of your file, place the following lines of code:

     if __name__ == '__main__':
         test()

 Above that, write a function named `test()` that tests your class and ensures that it works.
 Make sure your test code uses all